damomarco/receipt_tracker/docs/architecture.md

 -   **Google Gemini API**: Used for all AI-powered receipt processing, including OCR, translation, itemization, and categorization.
 -   **Frankfurter.app API**: A free, open-source API used to fetch historical daily exchange rates for the currency conversion feature.

+## Styling

--   **Styling**: Styling is handled by **Tailwind CSS** via the CDN.
-To ensure compatibility with a future production build process (which uses Ahead-of-Time compilation), the application avoids generating dynamic class names.
-A utility function (`utils/colors.ts`) maps category names to full, static class strings.
+The application uses **Tailwind CSS**.
+The current prototype architecture loads Tailwind via a CDN script.
+This approach will be replaced by a proper PostCSS build process as part of the migration to a Vite-based foundation.
+To ensure a smooth transition, the application already avoids generating dynamic class names; a utility function (`utils/colors.ts`) maps category names to full, static class strings.